castorini/anserini/docs/solrini.md

 # Solrini: Anserini Integration with Solr

-This page documents code for replicating results from the following paper:
+This page documents code for reproducing results from the following paper:

 + Ryan Clancy, Toke Eskildsen, Nick Ruest, and Jimmy Lin.
 [Solr Integration in the Anserini Information Retrieval Toolkit.](https://cs.uwaterloo.ca/~jimmylin/publications/Clancy_etal_SIGIR2019a.pdf) _Proceedings of the 42nd Annual International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2019)_, July 2019, Paris, France.